spitzbergen-3

 GD = Gipsdalen, T = Tunabreen, VP = Von Postbreen, F = Fredheim, S = Sassendalen, DG = De Geerdalen, D = Diabasodden, L = Longyearbyen

-Glacier front in the inner Tempelfjord.
+Glacier front in the inner Tempelfjord

 Geology: Mostly Permocarboniferous sediments.
 The carboniferous consists of carbonates, evaporits (anhydrite/gypsym) and clasic sediments, whereas the upperlying Permian is usually quite obvious because of its hard (cliffbuilding) Limestones (Kapp Starostin Formation).
 On the southern side of the inner part of the fjord, Triassic clay-/silt- and sandstones are exposed.
 The Permian-Triassic boundary is not represented, though, as there is a hiatus (uppermost Permian and lowermost Triassic rocks are missing).
 The overall dip is to the southwest.
 The Billefjorden Fault Zone cuts through the entrance of the fjord and displaces upper Palaeozoic/Mesozoic rocks north and south of it, although it was active mostly during the formation of the basement (at least pre-Carboniferous).
 Nice folds and faults are visible in the Billefjord, east of De Geerdalen and in the inner Nordenskiöld Land (the land area between Isfjord and Bellsund).

 Gypsym near Kapp Schoultz.
-In the background Tempelfjellet.
+In the background Tempelfjellet

-On the south side of the Tempelfjord, there are upper Jurassic-Cretaceous intrusions (dolerite/diabas) in places, which belong the the same intrusive suite which is very common in eastern Svalbard (Hinlopen Strait, Barents- and Edgeøya, Tusenøyane etc.).
+On the south side of the Tempelfjord, there are upper Jurassic-Cretaceous intrusions (dolerite/diabas) in places, which belong the the same intrusive suite which is very common in eastern Svalbard (Hinlopen Strait, Barents– and Edgeøya, Tusenøyane etc.).
 Because of their relative hardness, they often form prominent cliffs, such as at Diabasodden (‘Diabas Point’).
-This cliff is home to Brunich’s Guillemots, Black Guillemots and Puffins.
+This cliff is home to Brünich’s Guillemots, Black guillemots and Puffins.
 In De Geerdalen, Hyperitfossen is a nice waterfall cascading over a cliff of dolerite (‘hyperite’) rocks (there are geese breeding on top of the cliffs, keep your distance during the breeding season).

-Landscape: As in other places, do the hard, Permian carbonates form prominent cliffs in the mountain slopes, which have been dissected by erosion, so often they form regular towers.
+As in other places, do the hard, Permian carbonates form prominent cliffs in the mountain slopes, which have been dissected by erosion, so often they form regular towers.
 One of the most beautiful mountains in Spitsbergen is Tempelfjellet (‘Temple mountain’), on the northern side of the fjord with the same name (Skansen on the eastern side of the Billefjord is similarly beautiful).
 In the innermost part of the Sassenfjord, there is the calving front of the glaciers Tunabreen and Von Postbreen.
 The coast is mostly formed by steep cliffs and scree slopes, but there are very nice beach ridges on a coastal plain on the northern side of the fjord at Bjonahamna.

 On the southern side of the fjord, where Triassic sediments are exposed due to the general southwestern dip of the strata, the slopes are mostly less spectacular and less regularly shaped by erosion, at least in comparison with the high standards set by the magnificent Tempelfjellet.
 This does not mean that the landscape is not nice here, it offers a number of great hiking options with beautiful views.
 A good area is Diabasodden with a number of daytrips to do in the area, from easy walks to serious mountain hikes.

 Flora and fauna: There are several birdcliffs on the steep cliffs around the fjords here.
-Diabasodden on the southern side of the Tempelfjord is easily accessible and offers a nice cross section through the biology of the area: breeding Guillemots and Puffins, and foxes and reindeer are never far away here (keep your distance from breeding birds, especially geese which are often on top of cliffs!).
+Diabasodden on the southern side of the Tempelfjord is easily accessible and offers a nice cross section through the biology of the area: breeding Brünich’s guillemots and Puffins, and arctic foxes and reindeer are never far away here (keep your distance from breeding birds, especially geese which are often on top of cliffs!).
 And if you think that there will never be a polar bear so close to Longyearbyen, then you may meet a big surprise…

 An attempt to mine gypsym was done at Kapp Schoultz on the south side of the Sassenfjord, a few remains can still be seen.
 It didn’t go anywhere, the occurence turned out to be economically worthless.